School of Visual Art and Design

 Exploration of fiber surface design techniques such as batik, tie dye, and block printing.

-Advanced design course in the development of a range of self-directed content and emphasizing creation of cohesive messaging systems covering a wide range of media.
+Advanced design emphasizing creation of cohesive messaging systems covering a range of media spanning environmental, motion, print, web, and packaging.
 Creation of identity systems based on research and appropriate to content, context, and audience.
-Media may span environmental, motion, print, web, and packaging.
 Discussion of current design issues and trends.

 Continuation of black and white photographic techniques introduced in ARTS 261.
 Introduction to advanced exposure and film development, exhibition quality printing and presentation, medium and large-format cameras, b&w digital output and darkroom experimentation.